-The internet is full of financial scams.
+The internet is whole of financial scams.

-Some play upon our desire to follow the rules, like a scammer pretending to be a governmental agency requiring a fee be paid.
+Some play upon our desire to follow the rules, like a scammer pretending to be a governmental agency requiring a fee to be paid.
 Others tap into our desire to help, like a scammer asking for money to help pay a hospital bill.

 Identity thieves are waiting.

-While a scammer will try to deceive you into giving away your money, an identity thief will use your private information in order to pretend to be you and apply for loans or credit cards.
+While a scammer will try to deceive you into giving away your money, an identity thief will use your private information to pretend to be you and apply for loans or credit cards.